chromium/ballista/docs/explainer.md

   declaratively specify handlers.
 * Web Actions is designed to interoperate with native apps on mobile and desktop, which solves the bootstrapping problem.
-* There is now a greater emphasis on building [installable app-like websites](https://w3c.github.io/manifest/#installable-web-applications).
+* There is now a push for building [installable app-like websites](https://w3c.github.io/manifest/#installable-web-applications).
   Installable apps should be registerable as file handlers.